 The words just wouldn’t leave my mouth.

-Instead, I chose to use condom and intercourse, I could feel my daughter freezing over like Elsa in a snowstorm.
+Instead, I chose to use condom and intercourse and I could feel my daughter freezing over like Elsa in a snowstorm.
 Probably thinking, oh my god.
 My Mother actually just said intercourse.

 I was informed a few months ago by my son that in New Zealand, the word for sex is rooting.